cognusion/go-jar/README.md

     Sticky bool
     // StickyCookieName overrides the name of the cookie used to handle sticky sessions StickyCookieName string
-    // StickyCookieType allows for the setting of cookie values to "plain", "hex"-encoded, or "aes"-encrypted StickyCookieType string
+    // StickyCookieType allows for the setting of cookie values to "plain", "hash", or "aes"-encrypted.
+    // The value of Conf.GetString(ConfigKeysStickyCookie) will be the salt for "hash" as-is, or the
+    // base64-encoded key for "aes".
+    StickyCookieType string
     // StripPrefix removes the specified string from the front of a URL before processing.
 Dupes Path.StripPrefix StripPrefix string